 If we understand this passage in the context of judging, and I think we should, then John 8:2-11 would seem to be a good story to illustrate what Jesus is teaching here.
 In this account, the religious folks have condemned the woman caught in adultery and brought her to Jesus as a test.
 But Jesus turned the tables on them.
 We don’t know what he wrote in the dust.
 But it seemed to quiet the woman’s accusers and sent them away.
 Could it be that Jesus was identifying the planks they had in their own eyes?
 That, in the end, they were no better than this woman?

 This really further illustrates our own unsuitability to judge others.
-We should be satisfied with working on our own lives without judging others lives.
+We should be satisfied with working on our own lives without judging other people.

 Giving the Sacred to Dogs